How To Sell Your Coin Collection

 Now that you know what coins you have and a rough idea of what they’re worth, it’s time to find a buyer.

-Note that these suggestions are for numismatic/collector coins.
+Note that these suggestions are for numismatic coins (collectible coins).
 If you have bullion coins like American Silver Eagles or Canadian Gold Maple Leafs, you can probably walk into a pawn shop and walk out with money (though not as much as selling to an online bullion company).
+These kinds of modern coins are priced based on their bullion value—i.e. the value of their metal composition.

 Some dates of the American Silver Eagle coins are highly collectible, such as the 1995-W.